Isidor Straus

-Isidor Straus (February 6, 1845 – April 15, 1912) was a Bavarian-born American businessman, politician, and co-owner of Macy's department store with his brother Nathan.
-He also served for just over a year as a member of the United States House of Representatives, representing the state of New York.
-He died with his wife, Ida, in the sinking of the Titanic.
+Isidor Straus (February 6, 1845 – April 15, 1912) was an American politician and businessman, who was a co-owner of Macy's department store with his brother Nathan.
+He served just over a year as a member of the United States House of Representatives, representing the state of New York.

+Straus was born in Germany but immigrated to the United States with his family when he was nine, settling in Georgia.
+During the American Civil War, Straus was on the side of the Confederate States of America and though he was not allowed to serve in the Confederate Army, he worked on their behalf in England.
+After the Civil War ended, the family moved to New York City where he and his brother began their business career.

+Straus died in the sinking of the RMS Titanic, along with his wife Ida who refused to leave the ship without her husband.
+His body was recovered from the site of the wreck and buried at the Woodlawn Cemetery.

 Early life

 Isidor Straus was born on February 6, 1845, into a Jewish family in Otterberg in the former Palatinate, then ruled by the Kingdom of Bavaria.
 He was the first of five children of Lazarus Straus (1809–1898) and his second wife and first cousin, Sara Straus (1823–1876).
 His siblings were Hermine (1846–1922), Nathan (1848–1931), Jakob Otto (1849–1851) and Oscar Solomon Straus (1850–1926).
 In 1854 he and his family immigrated to the United States, following his father, Lazarus, who immigrated two years before.
 They settled first in Columbus, Georgia, and then lived in Talbotton, Georgia, where their house still exists today.

 Straus was preparing to go to the United States Military Academy at West Point when the outbreak of the American Civil War prevented him from doing so.
 In 1861, he was elected an officer in a Confederate military unit but was not allowed to serve because of his youth; in 1863, he went to England to secure ships for blockade running.
 Straus worked as an aide to a London-based Confederate agent while living in England, as well as a Confederate bond salesman in both London and Amsterdam.